-There will be three (4) full days of professional development each school year.
+There will be four (4) full days of professional development each school year, subject to the terms of any applicable collective bargaining agreement.

 The District will plan and arrange for the provision of a range of professional development programs which will be offered through the system.
 These programs will be made available at a variety of times, such as, but not limited to, before school, after school and during school vacation periods.
 The initial professional development catalog and schedule will be published on or by October 1, February 1, and June 1.